niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-26 (SUB)(Constraint):** Subset does not add components || With the exception of an augmentation property, a subset namespace MUST NOT contain a component not found in the corresponding reference or extension namespace.
 (NEW)

-**Rule 9-27 (CMF)(Constraint):** Augmentations declare augmenting namespace || In the CMF representation of a subset schema, a HasProperty object for an attribute or element augmentation MUST have an AugmentingNamespace property containing the URI of the augmenting namespace.
+**Rule 9-27 (CMF)(Constraint):** Augmentations declare augmenting namespace || In the CMF representation of a subset schema, a PropertyAssociation object for an attribute or element augmentation MUST have an AugmentingNamespace property containing the URI of the augmenting namespace.
 (NEW)

 **Rule 9-28 (SUB)(Constraint):** Augmentations declare augmenting namespace || In the XSD representation of a subset schema, the element reference for an attribute augmentation must have the attribute `appinfo:augmentingNamespace` containing the URI of the augmenting namespace.
 (NEW)